-Welcome to our new minister, Dave Dunn!
-He was voted to be called to service on May 8th, 2016.
+I was voted to be UUMAN’s 4th called minister on May 8th, 2016.

 I am a religious humanist – and this religious humanism is also informed by Taoist, Buddhist and Postmodern theologies and ideas.
 I am agnostic about god.
 I seek to maximize human flourishing and human community while being a responsible steward of the earth.